Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 Medic

 - Healing rate decreased from **5** ticks to **2** ticks.
-- Healing Stone Capacity resource renamed to Electrolytes and is now displayed on the player's action bar.
+- Healing Stone capacity resource renamed to Electrolytes and is now displayed on the player's action bar.
 - Medic's potions are now visually different from normal healing potions.

 Mercy